darktable-org/dtdocs/content/module-reference/processing-modules/raw-chromatic-aberrations.md

 The module will also not apply any corrections to any photos that have been identified as monochrome (see [developing monochrome images](../../guides-tutorials/monochrome.md) for more information).

-If this module is enabled, then TCA correction in [_lens correction_](./lens-correction.md) should not also be enabled, as it will conflict.
+Note that if this module is enabled, then TCA correction in the [_lens correction_](./lens-correction.md) module should be disabled, as the two modules will conflict with one another.

 # module controls